 24215 South Oakwood Boulevard, Sun Lakes, Arizona 85248

-Large 55+ Desert Community of Sun Lakes is Outside of Phoenix and Has a Wide Variety of Housing, Five Clubhouses, Seven Golf Courses, Stocked Lakes and More
+Large 55+ Desert Community of Sun Lakes is Near Phoenix and Has a Wide Variety of Housing, Five Clubhouses, Seven Golf Courses, Stocked Lakes and More

-Sun Lakes is a confederation of five age-restricted neighborhoods and a designated census place outside of Chandler, a large Phoenix suburb in southern Arizona.
-It was built by Robson Communities over a 34-year period, starting in 1972 and wrapping up in 2006.
+Sun Lakes is a confederation of five age-restricted neighborhoods and is a designated census place outside of Chandler, a large Phoenix suburb.
+Built by Robson Communities from 1972 to 2006, Sun Lakes is home to about 15,000 people.

 The oldest Sun Lakes neighborhood, Sun Lakes Country Club, consists primarily of manufactured housing.
 Ironwood and Oakwood, the newest neighborhoods, offer a mix of single family houses and attached villas.
 Cottonwood and Palo Verde have the largest number and the widest variety of Sun Lake's nearly 6,700 residences.
 Ironwood, Oakwood and Palo Vede are gated neighborhoods.

 With more than 36 possible floor plans, single family residences can differ dramatically - from one to five bedrooms.
 Most have a two to three car garage.
-Renovations might include master suites with walk-in closets, sky lights, and low-e windows.
+Renovations might include a master suite with walk-in closets, sky lights, and low-e windows.

-Prices start in the low-$100,000s and top out in the $500,000s, but please verify this with a Realtor as prices may change.
+Prices start in the mid-$100,000s and top out in the $600,000s, but please verify this with a Realtor as prices may change.
 HOA fees cover exterior maintenance but vary by neighborhood.

 All three current associations have an activities director to help manage events, groups, and excursions.
 Five clubhouses, four 18-hole golf courses, three 9-hole courses are a few the diversions available.
 There are also pools, tennis courts, trails, and stocked fishing lakes.